FredKSchott/snowpack/docs/tutorials/vue.md

 - Enabling Hot Module Replacement (HMR)
 - Connecting your favorite tools

 Prerequisites: Snowpack is a command-line tool installed from npm.
 This guide assumes a basic understanding of Node.js, npm, and how to run commands in the terminal.
-Knowledge of Vue is not required: Snowpack is an excellent way to learn Vue!
+Knowledge of Vue is not required; Snowpack is an excellent way to learn Vue!

 > 💡 Tip: a [Vue/Snowpack](https://github.com/snowpackjs/snowpack/tree/main/create-snowpack-app/app-template-vue) working example is available in our Create Snowpack App templates.